Lovely-Sim-Racing/lovely-dashboard/docs/settings.md

 <br/>

 > [!WARNING]
 > **As of v2.0.0+ of the Lovely Dashboard**, you must update your Settings File to the latest version.
-The actual Settings File format has chnaged.
-Failing to update the Settings File will cause problem to the functionality of the Lovely Dashboard.
+The actual Settings File format has changed.
+Failing to update the Settings File will cause problems to the functionality of the Lovely Dashboard.

 ## Settings File